College of Education - Undergraduate

 - All remaining requirements met

 b.
-Secondary Review Process: An established 2.699 - 2.50 Grand Valley GPA overall and in the teaching major, minor and Education major/professional program.
-Some majors may require a minimum 2.8 GPA.
+Secondary Review Process: An established 2.699 - 2.50 Grand Valley GPA overall and in the content area major, minor and Education major/professional program.
+Currently, these content area majors require an established 2.999-2.7 GPA for secondary review: Art Education, Language Arts, English (major and minor).

 - Most general education requirements completed

-- Most requirements in the teaching major completed as determined by advisor
+- Most requirements in the content area major completed as determined by content area major advisor

 Subject area and certification tests taken and passed during the semester application is submitted. (e.g. Sept. applicants take the October or November test; Feb. applicants take the January or April tests).